 Practice Tip: It is critical that defense counsel make a thorough review of all potential pre-trial motions and file them prior to trial to preserve issues for pre-trial argument and appellate review.

 If in doubt, file the motion so long as there is some good faith basis in order to preserve the issue.
-The motion can always be passed without hearing or argument.
+The motion can always be passed at a latter date.

-Motion to Suppress Tangible Evidence - Standard and Burden of Proof Standing
+Motion to Suppress Tangible Evidence - Standard and Burden of Proof

+Standing